Bertrand Bitz

-Bertrand Bitz is a Swiss singer and songwriter, born on March 2, 1978, in Nax (Valais).
+Bertrand Bitz is a Swiss singer and songwriter, born on 2 March 1978 in Nax (Valais).

 Biography

 Bertrand Bitz's early musical education is quite eclectic.
-In his childhood, he studied solfege and played a brass instrument in the music school of his village band, l'Echo du Mont-Noble.
+In his childhood, he studied solfege and played a brass instrument in the music school of his village band, l'Écho du Mont-Noble.
 Then he began to practice the organ and the guitar and gradually developed a specific taste for songwriting and interpretation of his self-written songs.The songs of Bertrand Bitz address a lot of themes, from social subjects (consumerism, unemployment) to philosophical interrogations (friendship, passion-love, death, separation).
 For example, the song Pour combien appears as an uncompromising condemnation of capitalist consumerism which tends to change love into a simple economic good.
 Bertrand Bitz also possesses a distinctive style.
 In his songs, lyrics are always in the foreground and are subtly underlined by a musical accompaniment made of uncluttered lines.

 In 2003, at this time singer of Hillside, a Swiss pop-rock group based in Sierre, Bitz released the album entitled Instants volés (Stolen instants).
 The same year his artistic life was transformed by the meeting of Ludovic Pannatier, a lyrics writer.

 In 2005, Bitz, under his own name, released a second album, Tout ça nous poursuit (All that is pursuing us), with the collaboration of Ludovic Pannatier and Alexandra Bitz.
-Included in this album the song Lorsque nos yeux (When our eyes) wins a 4th prize at MyCokeMusic.ch contest in Zürich.
+Included in this album, the song Lorsque nos yeux (When our eyes) won 4th prize at MyCokeMusic.ch contest in Zürich.

-In 2007, he wins second prize at the famous Swiss singing contest "La médaille d'or de la chanson" in Saignelégier.
-There he sings En Thalasso.
+In 2007, he won second prize at the famous Swiss singing contest "La médaille d'or de la chanson" in Saignelégier.
+There he sang En Thalasso.
 Among previous winners of this prestigious competition are Le bel Hubert (1981) or L'Homme Hareng Nu (2007), also known as Laurent Steulet.